0

 Where Will You Camp?

-2. DO Check Weather Forecasts
+2. Check Weather Forecasts

 Before starting out on your first backpacking trip, make sure to check detailed weather forecasts for the duration of the trip.
 Take note of possible of storms, cold fronts, heat waves, and wind conditions.